-Other calculators, however, estimate affordability using information you provide about your income and current debt payments.
+Other mortgage calculators, however, estimate affordability using information you provide about your income and current debt payments.

-How to prepare if you’re ready to buy a house now
+How to prepare to buy a house when you’re ready now

-These are steps everyone can and should take before buying a house.
+These are steps everyone can and should take before buying a house, especially first-time buyers.

 But even if you found your dream home out of the blue, and you feel rushed to buy, a little preparation will position you to get the best financing available and make a competitive offer.

 Here’s what to do.

 Even though your mortgage lender will discuss different home loan solutions, do your own research before meeting with the loan officer.

 Once you’re ready, the home buying process is going to move fast.
 It can be difficult to digest everything your lender says — and you might not feel like you have time to explore financing options.